-In part one, I discussed the ‘Quick, Easy and Cheap’ rent-a-site solution so popular with real estate professionals in North America.
-Agents pay their monthly fee, slap up a cookie cutter site in under an hour and wait for leads.
-And while well established agents can turn up in Google when their name is searched, this minimalist approach doesn’t produce results for newer agents, where they aren’t known as the go-to agent in the area, and someone is searching for a particular type of property in their neighbourhood.
+In part one, I discussed the 'Quick, Easy and Cheap' rent-a-site solution so popular with real estate professionals in North America.
+Agents pay their monthly or annual fee, slap up a cookie cutter site in under an hour and wait for leads.
+And while well established agents can turn up in Google when their name is searched, this minimalist approach doesn't produce results for newer agents, where they aren't already known as the go-to agent in the area, and someone is searching for a particular type of property in their neighbourhood.

-As in all areas of life: minimal investment, minimal return.
+As in all areas of life: minimal investment = minimal return.
 Contrary to all the spam emails that promise otherwise, there are no shortcuts to becoming the best.

 Without "eyeballs" nobody is going to contact you regarding a home they saw in IDX (MLS Reciprocity in BC).
 They won't join your email list, phone or fill in a form.

 Bottom line: if they can't find you, they can't buy from you or give you the listing.

 So how can someone rise to become that go-to person?
 If it took your competitor twenty years to become established as the local expert, can you realistically overtake him/her in a year or two?
 With the incredible exposure the Internet can give you, the answer is "Yes!"

 Credibility and authority are earned by providing incredibly valuable, unique information to prospective buyers and sellers.
 (The standard regurgitated buyer and seller pages that appear on almost every site in the country do not qualify as unique or valuable.)

 With the Google algorithm updates that have been rolled out since February 2011, earning Google rankings has become a 'local content' play.
 And that's good news for real estate professionals.
 Create and publish epic (far more valuable than anything the competition is churning out) hyper-local content on a regular schedule, promote it well, and you can expect Google to favour your site with high rankings.